-In my work I seek to isolate and cherish positive interactions through the meticulous arrangement of abstract forms.
-Though minimalism my practice represents moments of intimacy, community, strength and altruism found within the interaction of humans and animals.
-The correlation between objects and how they are perceived in a space is essential to illustrating a specific moment.
-Nothing is superficial: the scale, the shape, the lip, the surface, the lighting, the height and the spacing.
+In my work, I seek to isolate and cherish positive interactions through the meticulous arrangement of abstract forms.
+Though minimalism my practice represents moments of intimacy, community, strength, and altruism found within the interaction of humans.
+The correlation between objects and how they are perceived in space is essential to illustrating a specific moment.
+Nothing is superficial: the scale, the shape, the lip, the surface, the lighting, the height, and the spacing.
 Each installation tells a story through the carefully selected composition of forms, allowing me to speak to the viewer in the language of shapes.